rhysd/react-component-octicons/README.md

 [![Build Status](https://travis-ci.org/rhysd/react-component-octicons.svg?branch=master)](https://travis-ci.org/rhysd/react-component-octicons)

 [react-component-octicons][] is a [React][] component library for [Octicons][].
-This library wraps SVG icons and provides one React component `<Octicon>`.
+This library wraps SVG icons and provides one React component `<Octicon/>`.

 This library is ready for [TypeScript][].